destinysky/academic-website/content/publication/example/index.md

 ---
-title: Robust Virtual Network Function Allocation in Service Function Chains with Uncertain Availability Schedule
+title: Virtual Network Function Allocation to Maximize Continuous Available Time of Service Function Chains with Availability Schedule
 subtitle: ""
 publication_types:
   - "2"
 authors:
   - R. Kang
   - F. He
+  - T. Sato
   - and E. Oki
 publication_short: IEEE TNSM
-abstract: The availability schedule provides information on whether each network node is available at each time slot.
-The service interruptions caused by node unavailability marked in availability schedule can be suppressed if the functions are allocated according to the availability schedule.
-However, the given availability schedule may have gaps with the actual one and influence the VNF allocation.
-This paper proposes a robust optimization model to allocate virtual network functions (VNFs) in service function chains (SFCs) for time slots in sequence aiming to maximize the continuous available time of SFCs in a network with uncertain availability schedules by suppressing the interruptions caused by node unavailability marked in availability schedule and function reallocation.
-We formulate the problem as a mixed integer linear programming (MILP) problem over the given uncertainty set of the start time slot and period of unavailability on each node in the availability schedule.
-  For solving the model in a practical time in a relative large size of network, we develop a heuristic algorithm.
-The numerical results show that the proposed model outperforms the baseline models under different levels of robustness in terms of the worst-case minimum number of the longest continuous available time slot in each SFC.
-The heuristic algorithm reduces the computation time with limited performance loss compared with the MILP approach.
-In the discussion, we introduce a constraint condition for the maintenance ability, which reduces the size of uncertainty set, and an extension for supporting more than one unavailability periods in the availability schedule on each node.
+abstract: This paper proposes an optimization model to derive the virtual network function (VNF) allocation of time slots in sequence aiming to maximize the continuous available time of service function chains (SFCs) in a network.
+  The proposed model suppresses service interruptions otherwise created by the unavailability of virtual machines (VMs) and the reallocation of VNFs.
+The proposed model computes VNF allocation in a series of time slots based on a VM availability schedule, which provides information on the availability of each VM in each time slot.
+We formulate the proposed model as an integer linear programming (ILP) problem with the goal of maximizing the minimum number of longest continuous available time slots in each SFC.
+We prove that the decision version of the VNF allocation problem (VNFA) is NP-complete.
+As the size of ILP problem increases, the problem is difficult to solve in a practical time.
+We develop a heuristic algorithm to solve the VNFA problem.
+  Numerical results show that the proposed model improves the continuous available time of SFCs compared with existing models, which partially consider VM unavailability or VNF reallocation.
+We observe that the proposed model together with a consideration of routing reduces the path length of requests.
+  The developed heuristic algorithm is faster than the ILP approach with a limited performance penalty.
 draft: false
-featured: false
+featured: true
 projects: []
 slides: ""
 url_pdf: ""
-summary: ""
+summary: "This paper proposes an optimization model to derive the virtual network function (VNF) allocation of time slots in sequence aiming to maximize the continuous available time of service function chains (SFCs) in a network.
+  "
 url_dataset: ""
 url_project: ""
 url_source: ""